UTILITY, PARAMILITARY and FORESTRY

 FISHER RESEARCH LABORATORY RS-25 / TS-25

-This is a high frequency AM receiver-transmitter made during the war primarily for military police and military fire engine use.
+This is a high frequency AM receiver-transmitter made during World War II primarily for military police and military fire engine use.
 All octal tubes.
 Eventually it was given a standard military type number, late in wartime or early thereafter, of AN/VRC-4.
 Fisher Research was a Palo Alto company that later would make personal marine radios and metal detectors.
 They are still in business as far as I know, but have moved out of Palo Alto.
-Most were black but the military example below is gray.
-The receiver is interesting in that in addition to crystal controlled channels there is one screwdriver-tunable channel as well.
+Most of these were black but the military example below is gray.
+The receiver is interesting in that in addition to crystal controlled channels there is one screwdriver-tunable channel as well (tuned from the inside in advance.)
+There were multiple types of power supplies.